Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Methodology

-The first metric aims to measure the model performance to predict Twitter interactions done by Fogo Cruzado's analysts.
-For this purpose, we created the holdout \textbf{Dataset $ H_{interactions} $}, which contains 6,724 messages.
-The positive class has 1,909 messages resulting from filtering \textbf{Dataset \textit{L}} for posts dated 1st January 2023 or later.
-The negative class was represented by all 4,815 unlabelled messages from \textbf{Dataset $ U_{geo} $}.
-We deleted messages posted before 2023 and those already in the \textbf{Dataset $L$}.
+To evaluate the model's ability to accurately identify gun violence reports from social media posts, we report the model performance using precision, recall, and F1-score of the positive class.
+We prioritize recall over other evaluation metrics because, in our context, the presence of false negatives poses a greater risk than false positives.
+False negative cases imply potential oversight of gun violence reports due to model misclassification.
+In contrast, false positives only introduce additional labor with unrelated messages presented for human review.

-Notably, some of the messages assigned to the negative class in \textbf{Dataset $ H_{interactions}$} are actually gun violence reports that have not received an interaction, potentially increasing False Positive error rates.
-Yet, we are interested specifically in the recall of this dataset, which measures the model's sensitivity to identify positive instances (messages that were reviewed by Fogo Cruzado's analysts and received an interaction).
-It is worth noting that, in our setting, having False Negatives is more harmful than having False Positives.
-False Negative cases imply potential oversight of a gun violence report due to model misclassification.
-In contrast, False Positives only introduce noise to the messages presented for human review.
+We created two holdout datasets by filtering both datasets $L$ and $ U_{geo} $ (see Section~\ref{subchap:datasource}). \textbf{Dataset $ H_{interactions} $} aims to measure the model performance to predict Twitter interactions done by Fogo Cruzado's analysts.
+In addition, \textbf{Dataset $ H_{reports} $} aims to measure the overall ability to distinguish between gun violence reports and ordinary texts.

-Secondly, we aimed to estimate the overall ability to distinguish between gun violence reports and ordinary texts.
-For this purpose, we built the holdout \textbf{Dataset $ H_{reports} $}.
-This is a subset of the previous holdout \textbf{Dataset ($ H_{interactions} $)} with 1,211 messages posted in April 2023.
-These messages have all been coded by the leading researcher of our team, a Brazilian Portuguese native speaker who reviewed all records to ensure that these entries were accurately classified.
-We coded the labels of 147 (12\%) messages containing gun violence reports that were labelled as negative cases because they had not received an interaction from Fogo Cruzado.
-For this \textbf{Dataset $ H_{reports} $}, a key metric to estimate the overall performance is the F1-score, as it considers both False Positives and False Negatives.
+\textbf{Dataset $ H_{interactions} $} contains 6,724 messages from 2023 or later.
+The positive class has 1,909 posts resulting from filtering \textbf{Dataset \textit{L}} for posts dated 1st January 2023 or later.
+The negative class has 4,815 unlabeled posts from \textbf{Dataset $ U_{geo} $}.
+We excluded messages posted before 2023 and those already in the \textbf{Dataset $L$}.
+Some of the messages assigned to the negative class are actual gun violence reports that never received an interaction with Fogo Cruzado, potentially increasing false positive error rates.
+Yet, we are interested specifically in the recall, which disregards false positive cases.

-Appendix~\ref{app:datasets} summarizes the data collection and transformation process to train and test the model.
-Green and red arrows represent, respectively, the positive and negative classes.
+\textbf{Dataset $ H_{reports} $} is a manually validated holdout subset of \textbf{Dataset ($ H_{interactions} $)} with 1,211 posts dated April 2023.
+These posts have all been coded by the first author, a native Brazilian Portuguese speaker, who has manually changed the labels of 147 (12\%) messages containing gun violence reports that were initially labeled as negative cases for having not received an interaction from Fogo Cruzado.